avanpo/avanpo.github.io/_posts/2015-12-20-microcorruption-ctf-hollywood.md

 It also got me thinking about other types of obfuscation.
 This binary had a lot of garbage ops and very roundabout ways of getting simple things done.
 But it was easy to follow the entered password, and as a result you could always be sure you were still on the right path.
 And when the cmp instructions came, the answer was immediately evident.
 But what if that wasn't the case?

 For example, the values of the password you entered could be used to alter the very flow of the code.
-The flow could be a part of the validation process itself?
+The flow could be a part of the validation process itself.
 It would make things much more difficult to follow and keep track of.
-In the end, though, I suppose anything is reversible, given enough resources.
+In the end though, I suppose anything is reversible -- given enough resources.